-- 6.1 The development will be constructed in phases, with an indication of this shown on Plan 7.
-It is assumed that development will progress from both The Avenue and the Long Chaulden accesses, allowing two or more housing 'brands' to operate sales outlets at any one time, thereby offering choice in the type of housing available. - 6.2 The Primary School and community hub is shown in the first phase of development, recognising the need to create a heart to the development at any early stage.
+7.4 The development will be constructed in phases, with an indication of this shown on Plan 11.
+It is assumed that development will progress from both The

+Avenue and the Long Chaulden accesses, allowing two or more housing 'brands' to operate sales outlets at any one time, thereby offering choice in the type of housing available.

+- 7.5 The Primary School and community hub is shown in the first phase of development, recognising the need to create a heart to the development at any early stage.
 The exact timing of the opening of the school itself will depend on pupil yields and existing capacity and will need to be subject to detailed discussions with the education authority nearer to the time of delivery, which will in turn dictate the provision of land and infrastructure.
-However, the draft Master plan assumes delivery close to the beginning of the development. - 6.3 The Council will require that when a planning application or planning applications are brought forward for the allocation they demonstrate compliance with this Master Plan and a comprehensive approach to the development of the allocation, including the nature and timing of delivery of community infrastructure and other planning obligations.
+However, the draft Master plan assumes delivery close to the beginning of the development. - 7.6 The phasing of the site will seek to deliver the Gypsy and Traveller Pitches within an early phase, subject to technical and viability considerations, to ensure a 5 year supply of Gypsy and Traveller provision.
+The Council will require that when a planning application or planning applications are brought forward for the allocation they demonstrate compliance with this master plan and a comprehensive approach to the development of the allocation, including the nature and timing of delivery of community infrastructure and other planning obligations.

-Plan 7: Indicative phasing of Local Allocation LA3 (amended)
+Plan 11: Indicative phasing of Local Allocation LA3